-1. Whether or not the Commission erred in not finding that the Claimant's employment for Jim Albritton was one (or joint employer) and the same for the purpose of workers' compensation even though he had business cards that identified Jay's Service Company, an illegal unincorporated association created solely for purposes of trying to saving workers' compensation premiums.

-2. Whether the Commission erred in reversing the findings of the Administrative Judge.

-3. Whether or not there was any evidence whatsoever to refute that the Claimant was permanently totally disabled.
+- 1. Whether or not the Commission erred in not finding that the Claimant's employment for Jim Albritton was one (or joint employer) and the same for the purpose of workers' compensation even though he had tried to establish an illegal unincorporated company solely for purposes of illegally circumventing requirements of the workers' compensation Act. - 2.
+Claimant submits that the issue of joint employment involves a question of law pursuant to statute, and does not involve solely a question of fact since the facts are not disputed.
+As a result a question of law IS to be reviewed de novo by this Court. - 3.
+Whether the Commission erred in reversing the findings of the Administrative Judge dated June 26, 2006 - 4.
+Whether or not there was any evidence whatsoever to refute that the Claimant was permanently totally disabled.

-I. STATEMENT OF THE CASE
+I. STATEMENT OF THE CASE AND HISTORY

 This matter is before the Court of Appeal of the Order of Administrative Law Judge dated June 26, 2006.
-The Administrative Judge rightfully found that, despite possibly fraudulent attempts by the Claimant's employer and his insurance carriers to circumvent the requirements of the Workers' Compensation Act, the Judge correctly found that the Claimant's employment with Jim Albritton , through Northeast Tree Service and the illegal entity identified as Jay's Service Company were really one and the same for purposes of an employer under the Workers' Compensation Act, following the precedent set in Liberty Mutual vs. Holliman.
+The Administrative Judge rightfully found that, despite possibly fraudulent attempts by the Claimant's employer and his insurance carriers to circumvent the requirements of the Workers' Compensation Act, the Judge correctly found that the Claimant's employment with Jim Albritton, through Northeast Tree Service and the illegal entity identified as Jay's Service Company were really one and the same for purposes of an employer under the Workers' Compensation Act, following the precedent set in Liberty Mutual vs. Holliman.
 (Discussed infra.)